Categories > Books > Harry Potter > A Horcrux’s Fate

 He dropped his gaze to the table.

 Mrs Weasley caught the change instantly.
-“Harry, love,” she said gently, moving toward him, “are you feeling well enough to eat anything?”
+“Harry, love,” she whispered, moving toward him, “are you feeling well enough to eat anything?”

 Harry swallowed.
 His throat felt raw.
 “Sorry… I think I need to lie down,” he murmured, barely more than a whisper.